Flipped Classroom Basics: A Guide to Implementation and Learning Tips

 - Offer flexible options for accessing resources

-Comparison: Traditional vs Flipped Classroom
+Traditional Versus Flipped Classroom Compared

 Below is a simple comparison to highlight the differences between traditional and flipped classroom approaches.